Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-endpoints.md

 When interacting with the [AXIALunar network](https://axialunar.network) via [AXIASolar Apps](https://axiasolar.js.org/apps) or other UIs and programmatic methods, you'd ideally be running your own node ([text guide](maintain-sync), [video guide](https://www.youtube.com/watch?v=31DdfcxbAVs)).
 Granted, that's not something everyone can or wants to do, so convenience trumps ideals in most cases.
 To facilitate this convenience, AXIALunar has several public endpoints you can use for your apps.

-## Parity Archive Node
+## Axia Archive Node

-The development company Parity maintains an archive node at endpoint `wss://axialunar-rpc.axiasolar.io/`.
+The development company Axia maintains an archive node at endpoint `wss://axialunar-rpc.axiasolar.io/`.

-To connect to the Parity node, use the endpoint in your JavaScript apps like so:
+To connect to the Axia node, use the endpoint in your JavaScript apps like so:

 ```javascript
 const{ ApiPromise, WsProvider } = require('@axiasolar-js/api')